• Home

 There’s also situations when criticism comes from a place of insecurity.
 People who feel insecure about themselves or their own lives may project those feelings onto others as a way of deflecting attention from their own vulnerabilities.
 It’s often easier to point out someone else’s flaws than to confront our own, right?

 Other times, some people are just inherently more judgmental than average.
 Maybe they were raised in environments where criticism was the dominant form of feedback.
-If you grow up in a household or social circle where harsh or constant criticism is the norm, it can become ingrained in how you communicate.
+After all, if you grow up in a household or social circle where harsh or constant criticism is the norm, it can become ingrained in how you communicate.

 Ironic right?
-Someone may grow up being constantly criticized and dislike it, yet, as a result, the negative, toxicity of their environment may lead them to also become judgmental of others, making it a “natural” part of how they communicate as an adult.
+Someone may grow up being constantly criticized and dislike it, yet, as a result, the negative, toxicity of that environment may lead them to also act that way toward others, making it a “natural” part of how they communicate as an adult.
+It can be a tough cycle to break.

 The Impact of a Criticism-Heavy Environment on Emotional Processing